-The sequence of product states and the related instrument states depends on the associated market model.
+The sequence of product states and the related instrument states depends on the associated set of parameter configurations (market model).
 A market model defines a set of trading rules, e.g. applicable auction types and standard instrument states for specific product states.
-Each instrument is traded according to a particular market model.

-The market model "Continuous Trading with Auctions" as well as "One Auction" are available in T7.
-The sequence of trading states for these market models are illustrate in the following figure:
+In addition to this, each instrument is traded according to a particular trading model.
+Examples for trading models are "Continuous Trading with Auctions", or "One Auction".
+The typical - yet modifiable - sequence of trading states for these trading models are illustrated in the following figure, on the next page: